aspnetcore-routing-convencional

 • id?: optional parameter that can be used as an identifier.

-Setting up Conventional Routing
+Configuring Conventional Routing

 Routing patterns are applied using methods like MapControllerRoute or MapDefaultControllerRoute.

-Let’s see how conventional routing would be applied with a simple example,
+Let’s see how conventional routing would be applied with a simple example.

 var builder = WebApplication.CreateBuilder(args);